crbassett/Studium/collections/_translations/third-sermon-preparation-receiving-lords-supper.md

 ---
 title: The Third Sermon – On the Preparation for Receiving the Lord’s Supper
 author: brenz
-translator: Latin
+translator: hussman
-language: Hussman
+language: Latin
-issue: 18
+issue: i18
 date: 2011-05-13
 brief: One of three Maundy Thursday sermons preached by Johannes Brenz.
 ---